DrPaulBrewer/pipe-to-storage/README.md

 * a readable stream [can not retry]

 `npm:promise-retry` will be used to retry failed storage promises in the first two cases.
-A retry strategy is used that is appropriate for a cloud back-end environment: up to 10 retries per call within 1-2 minutes, then fail.
+A retry strategy is used that is appropriate for a cloud back-end environment: up to 3 retries per call within 30 seconds, then fail.

 `bucketname` and `filename` are the Google Cloud Storage[tm] bucket and file names.  `gs://` is **not** needed in `bucketName`